Aestivate - To remain inactive during a prolonged period of high temperatures or drought, usually while hidden. (also Estivate)

-Parasite- an organism that lives on an organism (its host) and benefits by deriving nutrients at the expense of the host.
+Parasite - An organism that lives on another organism (its host) and benefits by deriving nutrients at the expense of the host.

 Parotoid Glands - (Parotid Glands) Wartlike poison glands that occur on the backs, the necks, the shoulders, and the tails of some toads and salamanders.

 Parthenogenesis - Reproduction without fertilization by a male.
 (Parthenogenetic) (Wickipedia)